-To open your Westerra Checking Account, complete the Membership Application and bring it to any branch location.
+To open your Westerra Checking Account, complete the Membership Form and bring it to any branch location--or you can open your account online!

 Follow These Steps to Make an Easy Switch